razvanmatisan/SimpleNet/README.md

 It is important to mention that the indices of the layers (i.e., '-le' parameters) need to be integers from 0 to 11 (because ViT-B/32 has 12 attention blocks).

 One could perform hyperparameter tuning to find the best values of the parameters.
-However, the values mentioned above lead to competitive results, comparable with SimpleNet with wideresnet50.

 ## Citation